Lost (Menudo song)

 "Lost" (also released in Spanish as "Perdido Sin Ti") is a song by the Puerto Rican boy band, Menudo.
 It was released as a digital single with virtually no album support in June 2008.
-While it failed to enter the Billboard Hot 100, it instead charted on the Pop Songs chart at number 36.
+While failing to reach the Billboard Hot 100, it did peak at number 36 on the Mainstream Top 40 airplay chart.

+In his review of the single, Chuck Taylor of Billboard stated that the track features a catchy and engaging chorus, perfect for captivating a young audience.
+He noted that, with Latin culture on the rise, Menudo had the potential to achieve widespread success.
+Additionally, he highlighted that the members—aged 16 to 19—demonstrate great skill in both dancing and singing, while also being charismatic and distinct enough to establish their own individual identities.